sungahn93/top-project/README.md

 This repository contains all of the project that TOP offers.
 -----------
-Project 1: Recipe
+Project 1: Recipe.

-Project 2: Landing Page
+Project 2: Landing Page.

+Project 3: Rock, Paper, Scissors.